-From JPMA Efforts to Countermeasures Against New Coronavirus Infections In response to the declaration of a state of emergency
+From JPMA Efforts to combat new coronavirus infection In response to the declaration of a state of emergency

 We will continue to work on appropriate communication in light of the situation of the spread of the new coronavirus.